allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 It makes the adapters pluggable and potentially replaceable.
 For example you could replace ```ExternalServiceClientAuthorRepository``` with a client to a facade-service aggregating multiple user data sources e.g. LDAP, an ERP system, a legacy DB.

-You might say: "Hey, when was the last time you replaced a database with a different one".
+You might say: ”Hey, when was the last time you replaced a database with a different one”.
 Well, good point, it doesn't happen everyday.
 Still, in a microservice-oriented architecture exchanging adapters of legacy services with new ones is very common.
-If you are still not convinced, I'm pretty sure you would at least benefit from avoiding spaghetti code, where "everything depends on everything".
+If you are still not convinced, I'm pretty sure you would at least benefit from avoiding spaghetti code, where ”everything depends on everything”.
-Even in a "layered" architecture you wouldn't like your View to explode upon serialization of a managed JPA entity, would you?
+Even in a ”layered” architecture you wouldn't like your View to explode upon serialization of a managed JPA entity, would you?
 The [Open Session In View Anti-Pattern](https://vladmihalcea.com/the-open-session-in-view-anti-pattern/) is still quite common.
 It makes my eyes bleed just as mixing JPA annotations with Jackson and JAXB.
 An independent domain model makes much more sense when you've refactored such projects before.